google-research/jaxpruner/CONTRIBUTING.md

 # How to Contribute
-We welcome patches and contributions to this project:
+Please create an issue before sending a pull-request.
+Currently we are figuring out how to manage pull-requests and plan to welcome patches and contributions to this project:

 - Sparse training and pruning algorithms and baselines.
 - Applying existing algorithms to other setting.